vishnuv4/readme_check/README.md

 # About

-This is a script that will check if lines in the following format are present in the readme.
+This is a script that will help students keep track of their progress in assignments.
+In grad school we work in small chunks of time, whenever we get a chance - and sometimes if you don't work on something for a few days you can't remember where you left off.
+Or at least, I can't.
+So it's a quality of life thing that helps students stay on top of their assignments.

 It'll check for missing answers, duplicate answers, and extra answers.